MurraySBennett/melanoma-identification/pwc/README.md

 At this point, we then head out to collect our data using a pairwise choice experiment (hence the 'pwc' you are seeing in the directory names).
 The experiment file can be reviewed and run by uploading the `melanoma-identification/pwc/btl_melanoma.study.json` file to
 [lab.js](https://labjs.felixhenninger.com/).

 We hosted our images online to allow rapid online data collection, but have since paused this hosting mechanism.
-You can still run the task locally, but will need to alter the `img_root` and `practice_root` path variables in the 2nd custom script window of the 'Welcome' screen to point to the image location (assuming you're working in the lab.js builder, you may need to scroll down).
+You can still run the task locally, but will need to alter the `img_root` and `practice_root` path variables in the _2nd custom script window_ of the **Welcome** screen to point to the image location (assuming you're working in the lab.js builder, you may need to scroll down).

 Following data collection, we saved the raw data to `melanoma-identification/pwc/data/raw/`.
 We will now work through the scripts that cleaned and processed this data to generate a set of more managable master files for analysis `melanoma-identification/pwc/data/cleaned/[btl-asymmetry][btl-border][btl-colour].csv`: